Vay134/TicTacToeGUI/README.md

 # TicTacToeGUI
-Tic Tac Toe with GUI, made with raylib
+Tic Tac Toe with GUI, made using Raylib

+Requires Raylib to run